 1980s Fashion And Style: A Brief History

-Before we jump into what some of the main brands and styles of the 80s were, we first think that it would be a great idea to provide you with a general overview of the 1980s, as this will help you to better understand why it was such an influential period of time for fashion and style as a whole.
+Before we jump into what some of the main brands and styles of the 80s were, we first think that it would be a great idea to provide you with a general overview of the 1980s, as this will help you to better understand why it was such an influential time for fashion and style.

-So much so, that while men would often wear tailored suits during this time period (that were often characterized by lots of color, might we add) women would often find themselves wearing “power outfits” in professional settings due to shows such as Dynasty and Dallas.
+So much so, that while men would often wear tailored suits during this time period (that were often characterized by lots of colors) women would often find themselves wearing “power outfits” in professional settings due to shows such as Dynasty and Dallas.

-That being said, during this decade of fashion, many women in professional settings would find themselves opting for bold shoulder-padded suits in order to create a “powerful” appearance.
+Many women in professional settings would find themselves opting for bold shoulder-padded suits to create a “powerful” appearance.

 Besides that, though, this decade was also typically known for its innovative sportswear and soft “new romantics” clothing style.

-A great example of this “Fitness clothing craze” can be seen from the outfits that Jennifer Beals’ wore in the cult favorite movie Flashdance.
+A great example of this “Fitness clothing craze” can be seen in the outfits that Jennifer Beals wore in the cult favorite movie Flashdance.

-Continuing on with the popularity of sports clothing during this decade, fashion designers such as Norma Kamali encouraged the growth in popularity of stylish sports clothing thanks to her creation of cozy jerseys and other sports clothing that were marketed for everyday wear.
+Continuing with the popularity of sports clothing during this decade, fashion designers such as Norma Kamali encouraged the rise in popularity of stylish sports clothing thanks to her creation of cozy jerseys and other sports clothing that were marketed for everyday wear.

-Athleisure, as it is more commonly referred to as today, is one of the popular clothing styles worn for everyday, casual wear – and was re-popularized by notable figures such as Kim Kardashion.
+Athleisure, as it is more commonly referred to today, is one of the popular clothing styles worn for everyday, casual wear – and was re-popularized by notable figures such as Kim Kardashian.

-But, despite the fact that Norma Kamali is often credited with making sports clothing acceptable as everyday wear, it’s worth noting that she wasn’t the only designer making waves in this area.
+But, although Norma Kamali is often credited with making sports clothing acceptable as everyday wear, it’s worth noting that she wasn’t the only designer making waves in this area.

-Even if you aren’t overly familiar with this style of clothing that rose to prominence in the early 1980s, we’re sure that you’ll at least be familiar with some of the historical clothing pieces that personify this style.
+Even if you aren’t overly familiar with this style of clothing, we’re sure that you’ll at least be familiar with some of the historical clothing pieces that personify this style.

 For example, Princess Diana’s “fairy-tale” wedding dress that was created by British fashion designers David and Elizabeth Emanuel captured this trend to a tee, and is one of the most memorable wedding dresses in history.

-On a more general note, however, the new romantics style was characterized by very puffed sleeves, flowy materials and eye catching, bold accessories.
+On a more general note, however, the New Romantic style was characterized by very puffed sleeves, flowy materials, and eye-catching, bold accessories.

-As for the name?
-Many people started to give this style of clothing the “New Romantics” name after Vivienne Westfied released her infamous Pirate Collection in the very early 80s.
+The “New Romantics” name was given after Vivienne Westfield released her infamous Pirate Collection in the very early 80s.

 Early 1980s Fashion Trends Vs Later 80s Fashion Trends

-Now that we have given you a brief overview of the 1980s in general, you might be intrigued to learn a little more about the fashion trends that took center stage in the beginning of this controversial decade in fashion, as well as some of the leading fashion trends that took center stage in the latter half of this era.
+Now that we have given you a brief overview of the 1980s in general, let’s learn a little more about the trends that took center stage at the beginning and end of this controversial decade in fashion.

-Still, despite the fact that the earlier years of the 80s were characterized by disco clothing that was all the rage in the previous decade, you might be pretty interested to learn that the earlier half of the 1980s were pretty tame in comparison to the latter half.
+Still, although the earlier years of the 80s were characterized by disco clothing that was all the rage in the previous decade, you might be pretty interested to learn that the earlier half of the 1980s was pretty tame in comparison to the latter half.

 That’s right!
-It wasn’t actually until the mid-80s until we started to see a huge rise in aerobic/sports-inspired streetwear, which pretty much consisted of tights, ripped/cropped sweaters and track suits.
+It wasn’t actually until the mid-80s that we started to see a huge rise in aerobic/sports-inspired streetwear, which pretty much consisted of tights, ripped/cropped sweaters, and tracksuits.

-As well as this, it also wasn’t until the mid-80s until neon and rock-inspired fashion trends started to dominate the fashion world, with icons such as Madonna and Cyndi Lauper made waves with oversized shoulders, neon clothing and much more daring outfits that pushed fashion boundaries at the time.
+As well as this, it also wasn’t until the mid-80s that neon and rock-inspired fashion trends started to dominate the fashion world, with icons such as Madonna and Cyndi Lauper making waves with oversized shoulder pads, neon clothing, and much more daring outfits that pushed fashion boundaries at the time.

 But, that’s not all.
-In a much more professional environment, women tended to rock kitten heels (which many people still wear in this day and age) as well as wide-legged trousers instead of dresses, and tops and blazers that featured shoulder padding for a more masculine-shiloutee.]
+In a much more professional environment, women tended to rock kitten heels (which many people still wear in this day and age) as well as wide-legged trousers instead of dresses, tops, and blazers that featured shoulder padding for a more masculine silhouette.

-As for that color we previously mentioned?
-Women also brought the color into their professional settings, and often incorporated vibrant “power outfits” that were directly inspired by popular TV shows at the time including Dynasty and Dallas which we’re sure that you’ll have heard of!
+Women also brought color into their professional settings and often incorporated vibrant “power outfits” that were directly inspired by popular TV shows at the time including Dynasty and Dallas.

-Moving into the later years of this influential decade in fashion, the pushing of fashion boundaries showed no signs of slowing down.
+Moving into the later years of this influential decade, the pushing of fashion boundaries showed no signs of slowing down.

-In particular, during the latter stages of the 80s, we saw taffeta and pouf dresses become mainstream clothing that were worn by many women, while men’s fashion became directly influenced by the punk fashion era that followed into the 90s.
+In particular, during the latter stages of the 80s, we saw taffeta and pouf dresses become mainstream clothing, worn by many women, while men’s fashion became directly influenced by the punk fashion era that followed into the 90s.

 The Greatest Fashion Trends Of The 80s

-Even though there were many different fashion designers and clothing brands that made prominence in the 80s, there were only some designers and brands that truly captured everything that the “80s era” came to be known for.
+Even though there were many different fashion designers and clothing brands that made prominence in the 80s, only some designers and brands truly captured everything that the “80s era” came to be known for.

 So, before we jump any further into this guide, let’s take a moment to explore some of the main fashion influencers and trends of the 1980s:

-Due to this, this helps to explain why so many stars and celebrities of the 1980s could often be seen wearing athleisure clothing..which has recently made a resurgence!
+This explains why so many stars and celebrities of the 1980s could often be seen wearing athleisure clothing – which has recently made a resurgence!